Roam Sweet Roam Car Camping

 Crested Butte views

-Vicki’s 8 Solo car camping Tips
+Vicki’s 8 solo car camping road trip tips

 1. Have AAA Assistance …it’s peace of mind and help when you might need it.

 2. Hide a credit card, cash, and a copy of your driver’s license in your vehicle somewhere and a spare key under your car.
-If you’re wallet, pack, or bag gets lost or stolen, you have something to fall back on and a way to drive your vehicle.
+If your wallet, pack, or bag gets lost or stolen, you have something to fall back on and a way to drive your vehicle.

 3. Carry a GPS locator device that can be used when you don’t have cell service.
-Mine has a pre-programed message that is sent to my husband but also includes my GPS coordinates.
+Mine has a pre-programmed message that is sent to my husband but also includes my GPS coordinates.
 I send him one when I get to camp & when I get up in the morning or when I start and finish hiking on a trail.
 This gives him peace of mind and my location.

 4. Carry a small toolbox, a tiny battery charger (in case I run my car battery down trying to keep my electronics charged), and a tire inflator/deflator.